CSS Foundations

 Key Takeaways

-• Define colors, spacing, and typography as CSS custom properties in :root
+box-sizing: border-boxand a CSS reset on every project — add it before writing any other styles - Define all colors, spacing, and typography as CSS custom properties in